 The charity exists to support the health and happiness of women across the UK at a time when they need it the most and has helped women of all ages and backgrounds who have been affected by a medical condition.

-For 100 years, our board of trustees and volunteers have proudly supported women on the road to recovery and rehabilitation following illness or injury.
-If you think we can help you, we would love to have a conversation.
+For over 100 years, our board of trustees have proudly supported women on the road to recovery and rehabilitation following illness or injury.
+If you think we can help you, we would love you to contact us.

 “The Frederick Andrew Trust enabled me to have a break after a major operation when I would otherwise have had to sit alone at home.
 It gave me something to look forward to while I was recovering.”Brenda, Breast cancer sufferer, 44